olly-evans/terminal-pathfinding/README.md

 ## Depth-First Search
 DFS starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.
 A stack was needed to keep track of the nodes discovered so far along a specified branch which helps in backtracking of the graph.

+Whilst being a much more maze-oriented algorithm its still fun to watch it explore.

 # TODO
 - Vertical padding for menu.
 Abort if screenrows less than appropriate no.